LittleGreyCells/escheme-ooi/README.md

 ## Post Construction

-Almost all of the original escheme system is completed with the exception of a handful of custom object access primtives and no linenoise integration.
+Almost all of the original escheme system is completed including linenoise integration with the exception of a handful of custom object access primtives.

 ## Performance